 The Modern Depression Treatment

 In 2003, researchers began to notice a frightening correlation between antidepressant usage and suicidal ideation.
 Further investigation revealed that there was indeed a correlation and it was concluded that while antidepressants did relieve most symptoms of depression such as excessive sleepiness, insomnia, fatigue, irritability, lethargy, and lack of concentration, most depression medications did not remove suicidal thoughts and ideation.
-Coupled with the antidepressant's benefits of more energy, these individuals are more mobile and functional, and this can sometimes lead to higher rates of suicides.
+Coupled with the antidepressant's benefits of more energy and the increased capacity to follow through with action, these individuals are more mobile and functional, and this can sometimes lead to higher rates of suicides.

 As these insights have been brought to light, the scientific community has sought better long-term treatments for depression.
 One of the most promising treatments is Transcranial Magnetic Stimulation, or TMS.
 Approved by the FDA for the first time in 2008, TMS has become more and more popular as a treatment of depression, especially anti-depressant resistant depression, and clinical studies are showing promising results for other mental illnesses such as anxiety, PTSD, and even OCD.